 - Remove the beef from the Instant Pot to a cutting board.
 Using two forks, shred the beef to eat as desired.

 Once you’ve made that delicious pot roast, it’s time to really start enjoying the fruits of your labor!
 A beef roast can go a long way in these delicious dinners:

-Download my FREE Instant Pot/Electric Pressure Cooker Troubleshooting Guide.
+Print my FREE Instant Pot/Electric Pressure Cooker Troubleshooting Guide.
 It’s a simple 6-Step Checklist of the most common pressure cooker problems you’ll face.
-Click below to get this FREE PRINTABLE in your inbox!

 We love hearing from our readers and followers, so leave us a comment if you’d like.
 And, if you don’t hear back from us shortly, know that we may not have seen your comment.
 Feel free to reach out to us by email: ChefAlli@ChefAlli.com